daniel-keogh/graph-theory/OVERVIEW.md

 The purpose of this document is to provide an explanation of the project work contained in this repository, pitched at students in the year below.

-This repository contains a program written in the Python programming language that than can take a regular expression and a string from the command line and determine if the regular expression matches that string.
+This repository contains a program written in the Python programming language that can take a regular expression and a string from the command line and determine if the regular expression matches that string.
 If the string is a match, `True` will be printed to the console, and `False` will be printed otherwise.

 ### What are Regular Expressions?

 A regular expression is a sequence of characters that describes a search pattern.
 The characters in a regular expression can be either literal characters, with no special meaning, or so-called *metacharacters* which describe certain sets of characters.
-For instance, the metacharacter `\d` represents a digit, while `\w` represents a single alphanumeric character.
+For instance, the metacharacter `\d` represents a digit, while `\w` represents an alphanumeric character.
 In this project only a handful of the most common metacharacters are implemented (see: [Operators Supported](#operators-supported)).

 Regular expressions have a wide variety of use-cases.
 For instance, they are commonly used in performing "find and replace" operations on files, wherein every string in a file that matches a given regex is replaced by another string.
-For example, the below GIF demonstrates using a simple regular expression to remove the parentheses around each word in a list.
+For example, the below GIF demonstrates using a very simple regular expression to remove the parentheses around each word in a list.

 ![Find and Replace][find-and-replace]